RLOpenCatalyst/rg-doc/source/Features.rst

      - <Please enter firstname of the user>
    * - Last Name
      - <Please enter last name of the user>
+   * - Organizational Unit
+     - <Select a organizational unit in the drop-down list>
+   * - Tags
+     - <Add tags to associate with the user>

+**NOTE**: Users can add the tags based on following

+1. Users can add a maximum of 5 tags.
+Or A user may add up to five tags.
+2. Each tag should have a minimum of 3 characters and a maximum of 32.
+3. Users cannot duplicate tags for one user.
+4. Each tag can include :

+    a.
+Alphabetic characters(a-z , A-Z)
+    b.
+Numerical characters(0-9)
+    c.
+Special characters( @ - + . -)

 Click on the “Add User” button.
 On successsful completion of user creation you can see the green color toaster message.
 We are not allowing duplication of Email id and username while new user creation.